How to Write a Resume in 2026: Step-by-Step Guide with Examples

 Hard skills to include: software tools, programming languages, platforms, methodologies, certifications, languages.
 Be specific — "CRM software" is weaker than "Salesforce, HubSpot."

 Pull skills directly from the job description you are applying to.
+If the posting asks for "Agile project management" and you list "project management," the ATS may not match it.
 See our guide on skills to put on your resume for full category lists.

 Step 6 — Add Your Education Section